RedFurrFox/symblq-on-telegram2-Translator/README.md

 # symblq on telegram2 Translator
- translate plain text to symblq on telegram2 and vice versa
+ translate plain text to "symblq on telegram2" and vice versa